Podcastindex-org/podcast-namespace/docs/tags/image.md

 | cover | Recommended for hero to complement your artwork | [YouTube’s channel banner](https://support.google.com/youtube/answer/12950272?hl=en) |
 | publisher | Recommended for publisher logos.
 Should be legible at small sizes. | [Apple’s Channel Icon](https://podcasters.apple.com/support/896-artwork-requirements#channels) |
 | circular | Recommended for times when an image is expected to be cropped to a full circle.
 This should be a "circle safe" image. |

+### Demo Tool
+In addition to the examples below, a [demo tool](https://nathangathright.github.io/podcastimage/) is provided to help get started with a few common image tag scenarios.
+The tool is provided by Nathan Gathright.

 ## Examples